kennywall/import-test/_posts/2011-02-12-telehash-node-runners-in-egypt.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/high-stakes-hackathon-egypt.jpg
 ---
-{% include JB/setup %}<p>I'm learning more about distributed technologies like TeleHash and Kademlia and matching with other wireless infrastructure knowledge I have.
+{% include JB/setup %}I'm learning more about distributed technologies like TeleHash and Kademlia and matching with other wireless infrastructure knowledge I have.
 Telling in fictional stories helps me apply and understand in my brain.
 Here is one story from Egypt.

 My name is James, I'm from London.
 I'm in Cairo, Egypt working for an NGO distributing food, watter and other supplies.
 Even as efficient as our operations can be, I find myself sitting in the alley behind our temporary facility most of the time reading.
 I can't use my cell phone or my laptop, so I'm reading a paper I found.